“We can do no great things, only small things with great love.” – Mother Teresa.

 - Administrative/Office Support: Volunteers support staff with mailings, research, record keeping, filing, database management and other administrative duties.

-- Second Helpings Drivers: Dedicated drivers with valid NC drivers licenses to volunteer one day a week from 8:30 am to 10:30 am.
+- Second Helpings Drivers: A valid NC drivers license is required.
 This entails driving a vehicle to pick up donations from a local grocery store, restaurant, or bakery.
-Without these amazing drivers, we have no food!
+Without these amazing drivers, we would not have any food!

-- Night Shelter: Multiple volunteers to help staff check in guests, approximately 4:30 to 6:30 pm daily.
+- Night Shelter: Multiple volunteers to help staff check in guests.
 Duties range from answering phones to checking IDs and bags.

 - Day Shelter: Support the shelter staff by assisting at the front desk.
 This includes answering the door, telephone, and guest questions.

-- Day Shelter Drivers: Drivers needed to transport guests to work and appointments each weekday morning.
+- Day Shelter Drivers: Drivers needed to transport guests to work and appointments.

 “Everyone can be great because anyone can serve.” – Martin Luther King, Jr.